Skip to content

 Data cannot be uploaded to the root of Blob storage.
 Right click on the Blob Containers item, and select Create Blob Container.
 Name the blob container - we recommend entracli or similar (Note: Blob containers can only contain lower-case letters, and numbers)

-Drag and drop your config.json filecreated earlier from your device into the Blob Container you have created
+Drag and drop your config.json file created previously from your device to the Blob Container you have created.

 Right click on the Blob Container, and select Properties.
 Copy the Blob URL and update the $ConfigurationBlobUri variable in the PS script.

-The Entra ID Connector can be downloaded from URLHERE and should be installed on a device within your company's IT infrastructure which is permitted to access your Microsoft 365 tenant.
+The Entra ID Connector should be installed on a device within your company's IT infrastructure which is permitted to access your Microsoft 365 tenant.

 System Requirements: